 The number one thing to do in Korea in October has to be visiting the autumn foliage that starts to appear at the start of the month.
 Seoraksan National Park on Korea’s east coast is where it all begins, with the leaves turning golden in early October.
 By the end of October, trees across the country will have started to drop their leaves.
 National parks are the best places to visit for autumn foliage in Korea.

-South Korea Autumn Foliage Forecast 2023
+South Korea Foliage Forecast 2024

-Go HIking Or Trekking
+Go Hiking Or Trekking

-Join A Templestay Program
+Join A Temple Stay Program

 Visit A Night Market

-October evenings are still quite warm and there are plenty of night-time activities to enjoy in Korea’s biggest cities, including a trip to a night market.
+October evenings are still quite warm and there are plenty of night-time activities to enjoy in Korea’s cities, including a trip to a night market.
 Traditional markets host night markets in some cities and there are seasonal night markets, usually between spring and autumn when it’s warmer.
 Seoul’s Bamdokkaebi (night goblin) night markets are some of the best.
 There are stalls run by locals selling craft goods, jewellery, cosmetics, art, food and more.

 Relax By The Beach